ruth-mapr/drill/_docs/tutorial/002-get2kno-sb.md

 Each workspace can also be configured as “writable” or not, which indicates whether users can write data to this location and defines the storage format in which the data will be written (parquet, csv, json).
-These attributes become relevant when you explore Drill SQL commands, especially CREATE TABLE AS (CTAS) and CREATE VIEW.
+These attributes become relevant when you explore SQL commands, especially CREATE TABLE AS (CTAS) and CREATE VIEW.

 Drill can query files and directories directly and can detect the file formats